 Under the Safe Harbor provision, before drawing maps or proposing boundaries for districts, a jurisdiction must hold at least two public hearings over a period of no more than 30 days.
 The purpose of those hearings is to invite the public to provide input on the maps and the proposed sequence of elections.
-If the City is going to meet the tight timeline required by Section 10010 (set forth on pages 3-4), the first public hearing seeking input on how districts are to be drawn must commence at the July 23, 2018 City Council Meeting.
+The first of these two hearings was held on July 23, 2018.
+This is the second public hearing for input on the maps and the proposed sequence of elections, prior to drawing maps.